EPFL-VILAB/com-304-robotics-project/ROS_Homework_Ungraded/ROS2_homework_task.md

 ros2 launch <your_package> turtlebot4_ignition.launch.py model:=lite
 ```

-**!!!** Next, use these two launch files as examples to make your own launch file that can launch the two controller nodes you've wrote together.
+**!!!** (5 points) Next, use these two launch files as examples to make your own launch file that can launch the two controller nodes you've wrote together.

 Note: if you change a launch file, a model or a world file, you will **always** have to rebuild your ROS2 environment for the changes to take hold.
 This is because these all require files to be written as they are `data_files` assets and so aren't properly tracked by `colcon build --symlink-install` like python scripts are.